 On December 7, 1984, the band room was dedicated, and on May 19, 1990, the field house opened.

 In 1995, major renovations to the campus included the remodeling of the band room into the school library and refurbishing of the chemistry lab.
-Classrooms were also added to the gym and field house in 1995.
+Classrooms were also added to the gym and field house in 1995 and in 2019.

 Built in honor of Laura Bres Breard Rinehart's parents, the Chapel of Saints Mary and Daniel was completed in the spring of 1997.